Setup vsav files attached below.

 4. Leaders are VASSAL game-piece images: they are more legible on screen than the printed counter scans.
 They also scale better when zooming in and out.

-American, Militia, British and Hessian units are illustrated below.
+Continental, Militia, British and Hessian units:

 6. Fatigue markers have also been replaced with a game-piece layer.